SamsKod/tic-tac-toe/README.md

-# Love Maths
+# Tic-Tac-Toe

-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.

-For example, Love Maths is a site that hopes to demonstrate how pure JavaScript works in a real-world context.
+This is a site that hopes to demonstrate how pure HTML, CCS and JavaScript can build a small game.
 The site will be targeted toward people who not only love to implement more advanced JavaScript concepts but also maths.
-Love Maths is a fully responsive JavaScript maths game that will allow users to add, subtract, multiply and divide numbers.
+The Tic-Tac-Toe game is a fully responsive JavaScript game that will allow users to play over and over again.

 ![Responsice Mockup](media/love_maths_mockup.png)